-Zeppenfeld sings widely in concert in repertory including works by J.S.
-Bach, Handel and Haydn.
+Zeppenfeld sings widely in concert, with selected appearances including Schumann’s Paradies und die Peri with the Orchestra Nazionale dell’Accademia di Santa Cecilia under Gatti and Beethoven’s Symphony no.9 for Salzburg Festival.
 He has recorded for Deutsche Grammophone, Harmonia Mundi and Oehms Classics, and regularly records and broadcasts on European radio and television.